Territory Planning &

 -

-The classic answer of “it depends” applies here based on the steps that we decide to include in the process and the complexity of your customer base and desired end state.
+The classic answer of “it depends” applies here based on the steps we decide to include in the process and the complexity of your customer base and desired end state.
 I’ve completed a re-segmentation in as little as 2 weeks and have worked on other projects that have take place over one business quarter.

 -